 Spruce Nature Trail

 The Spruce Nature Trail is the perfect trail for elopements with guests.
-This is the easiest and flatest trail in the forest.
-The scenery is just as beautiful and you may even catch a glimpse of the nearby river as you’re walking.
+This is the easiest and flattest trail in the forest.
+The scenery is just as beautiful and also runs along the river.
 This location can get fairly busy mid-day, but it’s quieter than its much more popular sister, the Hall of Mosses.

-- Trail length and difficulty: 1.4 miles roundtrip loop.
-Very easy and flat.
+- Trail length and difficulty:ย 1.4-mile loop, very easy and flat.

 Hoh Rainforest Campground

-If you’re looking to have more than 7 people at your Hoh Rainforest elopement, I recommend booking a group campsite for your ceremony to accommodate your friends and family.
+For elopements with more than 7 people, consider booking a group campsite.
 My favorite campground in the area is the Hoh Rainforest Campground.
 Some group sites can accommodate up to 12 people and you’re close to both the river and trails listed above for portraits.
+Reservations are required between May-September.
+Outside of this, it’s on a first-come, first-serve basis.

 - Trail length and difficulty: No hiking required.